tarellel/Interview-Solutions/README.md

-### Ruby Solutions
+### Interview Solutions

-This repo contains a number of possible Ruby solutions to possible coding samples and tests used during Ruby/Rails interviews.
+This repo contains a number of possible Ruby/Javascript solutions to possible coding samples and tests used during Web Developer interviews.
 These may not be the best, fastest, or most efficient solutions, but they worked and were exactly what I needed in order to solve the designated examples.